 The newly added content doesn't really fit in.

-I think it's a big plus that it isn't a static course curriculum and Khalid adds new content based on the interactions in the Facebook group.
+I think it's a big plus that it isn't a static course curriculum and Khalid adds new content regularly.
 But what I didn't like about it, is that these newly added lessons don't really fit into the structure of the original program.

 The original course follows a very coherent storyline from beginning to end.